arunv707/boto3/docs/source/guide/cw-example-metrics.rst

 resources, such as your Amazon CloudWatch instances, or your own application metrics.

 In this example, Python code is used to get and send CloudWatch metrics data.
-The code uses the uses the AWS SDK for Python to get metrics from CloudWatch using these methods of the CloudWatch client class:
+The code uses the AWS SDK for Python to get metrics from CloudWatch using these methods of the CloudWatch client class:

 * `paginate('list_metrics') <https://boto3.readthedocs.io/en/latest/reference/services/cloudwatch.html#CloudWatch.Client.paginate>`_.